Skip to Content

 Borough Market

-Borough Market is one of London’s top foodie hotspots, and if you fancy refueling, head for coffee at the Monmouth Coffee Company or ice cream from Gelateria 3BIS.
-On screen Borough was home to Bridget Jones, and you can find her flat above The Globe Tavern on Bedale Street.
-Head under the railway bridge to another location from the first film – the Greek restaurant where Hugh Grant and Colin Firth have their ridiculous fight is now Bedales restaurant.
+On screen, Borough was home to Bridget Jones, and you can find her flat above The Globe Tavern on Bedale Street.
+Head under the railway bridge to see another location from the first film Bridget Jones’ Diary (2001) – the Greek restaurant where Hugh Grant and Colin Firth have their ridiculous fight is now Bedales restaurant and wine bar.

 Food stalls at Borough Market